 - Permit required:

-An Application for Yard Sale Permit must be submitted to the Glades Environmental Committee at least twenty calendar days prior to the date requested for the sale.
+An Application for Yard Sale Permit must be submitted to the Glades Environmental Committee at least ten calendar days prior to the date requested for the sale.
 The Environmental Committee must approve or deny the request within five days after receiving the request.
 Denial of a request must include reason(s) for denial.
 A denial may be appealed like any other action of the Environmental Committee.

 - Permit Approval: